gorilla-devs/GDLauncher/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Requests
-about: Suggest an idea for this project
+about: Suggest a feature to help improve GDLauncher.
+title: "[Feature] "
+labels: ''
+assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+### We are currently only taking Feature Requests for the Upcoming Next Release which will fix most of the legacy build's bugs.
+---

-**Describe the solution you'd like**
+**Describe the new feature you are requesting**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Describe alternatives to this feature if Applicable**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional Inforomation**
-Add any other context or screenshots about the feature request here.